Ralph Nader, Tom Paine

 Mainstream media—PBS and NPR included—either refuse to cover Nader or ridicule and vilify him—overtly or subtly.
 I’m sorry to say that the consistently dark propaganda-portrait influenced my own perception of him over the years.
 Distracted and lazy, I gradually bought the bogus proposition that by demonstrating definitively that we do not live in a real democracy, Ralph Nader had done us wrong.

-I’m over it.
+I’m now well over that.
 Ralph Nader isn’t a traitor to the left.
 (He isn’t tiresome or irrelevant, either.)
 He’s a genuine American hero, right up there with Tom Paine.
-I was reminded of this recently by a May, 2010 address that Nader gave in Seattle to promote his latest book, a utopian “practical fantasy” called Only the Super-Rich Can Save Us!
+I was reminded of this recently by a May, 2010 address that Nader gave to promote his latest book, a utopian “practical fantasy” called Only the Super-Rich Can Save Us!